-Community radio are such a massive part of the music scene in Melbs, they help us get our music out there and spruk our gigs.
-But they're also the best place for discovering new music both local and international... at least that's how I feel anyhow!
+Community radio is such a massive part of the music scene in Melbs, they help us get our music out there and spruke our gigs.
+But they're also the best place for discovering new music - both local and international... at least that's how I feel anyhow!

 I spent lots of time at Fitzy Bowl through Grade 4/5/6 at Nth Fitzroy Primary School.
 Pretty much always the only girl back in those days.
-Skateboarding dissolves boundaries between people, and young and old.
-There’s an incredible skate culture here in Melbourne and I really can’t wait for governments to finally recognise this and give it the recognition it deserves ...
-They could start with putting some night lights up at Fitzy, and by integrating skateable structures into urban design, or rather capping ledges and stairs so they can’t be skated.
+Skateboarding dissolves boundaries between people - young and old.
+There’s an incredible skate culture here in Melbourne and I really can’t wait for governments to finally acknowledge this and give it the recognition it deserves ...
+They could start with putting some night lights up at Fitzy, and by integrating skateable structures into urban design - rather than capping ledges and stairs so they can’t be skated.

-The Victoria and local Melbourne governments did a total backflip on the Melbourne Music scene once they had a report to show what it was worth in dollar terms... it’s kind of disappointing that bureaucrats can’t see the value in things until it’s presented in $$$$ signs.
+The State and Local Government in Victoria and Melbourne did a total backflip on the Melbourne Music scene once they had a report to show what it was worth in dollar terms... it’s kind of disappointing that bureaucrats can’t see the cultural and social value in things until they’re presented in $$$$ signs.
 Rant over.

 Hope you enjoy the new song.

 Hung out in the grandstand at every game

 You lived in the high rise up Brunswick St

 Your Mum had schitzed out on bad LSD

 She was always too freaked out to get you to school